Chris Cannon

-Christopher Black Cannon (October 20, 1950 – May 8, 2024) was an American politician who served as a member of the United States House of Representatives, for the Republican Party, representing the third district of Utah from 1997 to 2009.
+Christopher Black Cannon (October 20, 1950 – May 8, 2024) was an American politician who served in the United States House of Representatives representing Utah's 3rd congressional district from 1997 to 2009.
+He was a member of the Republican Party.

+Cannon was first elected to Congress in 1996.
+In 2008, he lost renomination in the Republican primary to Jason Chaffetz.

 Personal life

 Cannon was born in Salt Lake City, Utah, and attended Brigham Young University (BYU) as well as J. Reuben Clark Law School of BYU.
 From 1980 until 1996 he was a lawyer, business owner, and venture capitalist, from which he became a millionaire.
 His other jobs included time as an associate solicitor for the United States Department of the Interior from 1984 to 1986, and time as Utah Republican Party finance chairman from 1992 until 1994.
 On June 24, 2008, he was defeated in the 2008 Republican Party third district primary by Jason Chaffetz, former chief of staff to then-Utah Governor Jon Huntsman Jr.

 Chris Cannon was a member of the Cannon family of Utah.
 His brother, Joe Cannon is the former GOP State Party Chairman, and was appointed Editor in Chief of the Deseret Morning News in November 2006.
 He was the third member of his family to serve in the House, but the first voting member.
 His great-grandfather, George Q. Cannon, was a nonvoting member of the House from 1873 to 1881, while Utah was still a territory, whose son Frank Cannon was the state's first senator, as well as a non voting delegate.

 Cannon and his wife, Claudia, had eight children; their daughter, Rachel, died from cancer in 2005.

 Cannon died in Provo on May 8, 2024, at the age of 73.